data-axle/elastic_record/README.md

 * `parent_id_accessor`: Determines how the ID of the parent is retrieved.
 Can be a proc, which will be executed in the context of the child object, or a symbol corresponding to the name of a method defined on the child object.
 In the above example, it would default to `country_id`.
 * `parent_accessor`: Determines how the parent is retrieved.
 Can be a proc, which will be executed in the context of the child object, or a symbol corresponding to the name of a method defined on the child object.
 In the above example, it would default to `country`.
 The is used to retrieve routing for multi-layered parent-child joins.

 **Note**: Creating, deleting and updating mapping on the index must be handled via the Top-Level parent.
-Running `rake index:create CLASS=State` has no effect.
+In the above example, running `rake index:create CLASS=State` would have no effect.

 ### Load Documents from Source